 If autoimmunity to your thyroid gland is developing, you want to know BEFORE it starts creating problems for you so that you can work with someone to identify the root causes of your immune dysfunction and do what you can to prevent the destruction of your thyroid gland and the development of Hashimoto’s hypothyroidism.

-And if you have hypothyroidism already, or suspect that you do, you want to know if there is autoimmunity happening because that requires taking a different approach to really address the issue (in the case of thyroid autoimmunity, the real problem isn’t your thyroid gland—it’s your immune system!
-And actually, it goes deeper than that because then the question is what’s triggering your immune system dysfunction?).
+And if you have hypothyroidism already, or suspect that you do, you want to know if there is autoimmunity happening because that requires taking a different approach to really address the issue.
+In the case of thyroid autoimmunity, the real problem isn’t your thyroid gland—it’s your immune system!
+(And actually, it goes deeper than that because then the question is what’s triggering your immune system dysfunction?).

 In the case of thyroid autoimmunity, thyroid hormone replacement can correct thyroid hormone levels (and this is important!), but it’s crucial for you to know that thyroid medication does NOTHING to address the immune system dysfunction that is actually causing your thyroid dysfunction!
 And if that aspect is not addressed, the immune system dysfunction continues, the damage to your thyroid gland continues, and over time you will need higher and higher doses of medication to keep your thyroid hormone levels in the normal range.
-Plus, other areas of your health will suffer because of that immune dysfunction and the inflammation that comes with it…NOT good!
+Plus, other areas of your health will suffer because of that immune dysfunction and the chronic inflammation that comes with it…NOT good!

 On A Budget?
 6 Essential Labs to ID a Thyroid Problem